NZMSA/2023-Phase-2/data-science/2. Model Training and Evaluation/README.md

 - Optimize the model(s) in at least one way.
 - Summarize any improvements made.
 - Conclude with key findings about the data or the next steps to improve the model.

-You may choose to skip the guide as long as you complete the above.
-You can get started using the [skeleton notebook],(https://github.com/NZMSA/2023-Phase-2/blob/DS/section2---Sadat/data-science/2.%20Model%20Training%20and%20Evaluation/submission.ipynb) ```submission. ipynb``` provided in this folder.

-There are many good notebook examples in [Kaggle](https://www.kaggle.com/competitions?hostSegmentIdFilter=5) that you can take *inspiration* from.
-You can do this by selecting a dataset, then going to ```Code``` and choosing among the most voted notebooks.
-You can learn a lot by reading these notebooks, and you can have a good idea of what a good notebook looks like.

 ## Setup
 Before you start, it is highly recommended that you have a virtual environment set up.
 Using [anaconda](https://docs.conda.io/en/latest/miniconda.html), this is: